Mylodon: Overview and origins

 Mylodon was mainly distributed in the southern part of South America.
 Fossil finds are known from Argentina, Chile, southern Bolivia, Uruguay, Paraguay and southern Brazil.
 Thus, the colonized regions include very far southern sites on the island of Tierra del Fuego as well as most of Patagonia northward to the Pampas region.
 Its northern limit was around 19.6° S, while its southern limit reached the range at about 53° south.
 The Tres Arroyos site on Tierra del Fuego and the region around Cueva del Milodón in southwestern Patagonia are among the southernmost known records of a sloth representative in the Pleistocene.
 In the Pampa region, the northern limit was found approximately at the Chuí River in the southeastern Brazilian state of Rio Grande do Sul around 30 degrees south latitude.
 Even more northerly points of discovery, such as Ñuapua in Bolivia, are tangent to the 20th parallel south.
 Finds reported from Paraguay, however, are considered rather uncertain.

-The first occurrence of Mylodon may have been in the Lower Pleistocene, but finds are rather rare.
+The first occurrence of Mylodon comes from the Ensenadan faunal stage (1.95 Ma - 0.4Ma) but finds are rather rare.
 During this period, the possibly closely related form Archaeomylodon also occurred in the Pampas region, whose foremost canine teeth of the upper dentition were greatly reduced in size, but not yet completely reduced.
-Among the early and more northerly finds of Mylodon is, for example, a skull from the El Palmar Formation in the Argentine province of Entre Ríos, which dates to the end of the last warm period about 80,000 years ago.
+Among the more northerly finds of Mylodon is a skull from the El Palmar Formation in the Argentine province of Entre Ríos, which dates to the end of the last warm period about 80,000 years ago.
 Also from the northern distribution areas two partial skeletons are worth mentioning, one of which was found at the Río Anisacate in the Argentine province of Córdoba and the other in Arroyo Quequén Salado near Oriente in the Argentine province of Buenos Aires.
 Mainly in the Pampas, there was an overlap in the occurrence of Mylodon with the two other major mylodontid sloth representatives Glossotherium and Lestodon during the Upper Pleistocene.
 However, actual co-occurrence is rarely attested.
 These include the important archaeological site of Paso Otero in Buenos Aires Province, the locality of Arroyo de Vizcaíno in southern Uruguay, and the Chuí River.